lubkoKuzenko/Front-End-Architecture-Document/Scrum_Events/scrum_events.md

 - Sprint retrospective

 ### Product Backlog Refinement

+`Product Backlog refinement` is the act of adding detail, estimates, and order to items in the Product Backlog.

 - `Space`: online meeting (Teams), all people need to be there
 - `Time`: 1-2 hours, occurs between sprints, officially can be 10% of sprint time